 Scholars at Al Lajnat al-Daima, a well-known Arab jurisprudential research institute, answered a question.

 ‘Photography is a form of haram photography.
-Pictures painted with yarn or different colours and portraits with bodies are all equal in terms of the order.
+Pictures painted with yarn or different colors and portraits with bodies are all equal in order.

 There is no need to differentiate between rulings due to differences in making or creating pictures. ‘